mgimond/Colby-summer-git-workshop-2021/git.md

 nothing to commit, working tree clean
 ```

-## Creating a new branch
+## Create a new branch: `branch`

 So far, we've worked off of a single branch: `main`.
 Traditionally, this is your *production* branch and it may be the only branch in your repo.
 But there may be times when you want to create a spinoff of your project.
 For example, you might want to explore a different analysis technique without impacting the "original" workflow, or you might be collaborating with a co-author whereby she is tasked with tackling a specific part of the project--having her work on a separate branch avoids the risk of her modifying the project's core workflow.

-In this exercise, you will go back the second commit (the one before you created the veggies.txt file) and create a new branch that you'll name `sweets` whereby you will create a desserts.txt file.
+In this exercise, you will go back the second commit (the one before you created the veggies.txt file) and create a new branch that you'll name `sweets`.

 ```bash
 $ git checkout 78c929e